-Opus 50 no. 13 is an easy to play guitar piece by the 19th-century Italian composer and guitarist, Mauro Giuliani.
+Opus 50 no. 13, more popularly known as Etude in A Minor or Study in A Minor, is an easy to play guitar piece by the 19th-century Italian composer and guitarist, Mauro Giuliani.
 As an authentic classical guitar piece (not composed for another instrument and transcribed) it sounds best on classical (nylon string) guitars.
 It still sounds effective on steel strings, though, so fingerstyle acoustic guitarists can do it justice too.

 This piece is an 'etude'.
 Etudes (or studies) are compositions that feature a particular technique.
 The purpose is to provide music students with an alternative to boring exercises.
 A technique exercise sneakily woven into a composition by a gifted composer is far more attractive to play than scales and arpeggios.
 By learning the piece, you can't help but benefit from the technique practice that you get every time you play it.
 In this case, the techniques featured are fluent arpeggio practice and melodic bass runs.